OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Measurement and optimisation of advertising

 Tracking helps us to obtain metrics for the success of advertising campaigns and to optimise the way that online ads are displayed.
 Your user ID is not associated with the data collated here in any way.
-When it comes to the display of ads, the servers of third-party providers (e.g. marketers) might be accessed directly when using XING.
+In this context, the servers of third-party providers (e.g. marketers) might be accessed directly when using XING.
+Here, the respective third-party provider may record the fact that you visited our website(s).
+In addition, such site visits may lead to information being sent to some of these third-party providers with the aim of optimising and measuring the performance of our advertising.
+This includes, for example, information about the kind of pages you visited, or you belonging to a certain target audience we have defined.
+Calling third-party provider servers directly allows third-party providers to use cookies and advertising IDs for retargeting purposes.
+Retargeting technologies enables third-party providers to show you personalised advertising based on your previous browsing behaviour on partner websites.
+Third-party providers are, to some extent, able to link your various technical IDs and thus show you personalised advertising across multiple devices.
 Third-party providers are responsible themselves for ensuring that the operation of the IT systems they use meets the required data protection provisions.
 Determination of the period of time that data is stored for is incumbent upon the provider.

 You can opt out of tracking for the measurement and optimisation of advertising by third-party providers.
 In the following you will find further information about the tracking technologies used and information from providers about data processing.